 Mar.
 31, 2021

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 |Substantial Doubt about Going Concern [Text Block]||

-BioSig Technologies, Inc.’s primary efforts are principally devoted to improving the standard care in electrophysiology with our PURE EP System’s enhanced signal acquisition, digital signal processing, and analysis during ablation of cardiac arhythmias and ViralClear’s efforts are in developing additional applications of the PURE EP™ signal processing technology outside of cardiac electrophysiology.
+BioSig Technologies, Inc.’s primary efforts are principally devoted to improving the standard care of electrophysiology with its PURE EP System’s enhanced signal acquisition, digital signal processing, and analysis during ablation of cardiac arrhythmias; NeuroClear’s and ViralClear’s efforts are in developing additional applications of the PURE EP™ signal processing technology outside of cardiac electrophysiology.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-Further, the Company has not generated revenues and there is no assurance that the Company will be able to generate cash flow to fund operations.
-In addition, there can be no assurance that the Company's ongoing research and development will be successfully completed or that any product will be approved or commercially viable.
+Further, the Company has generated minimal revenues and there is no assurance that the Company will be able to generate cash flow to fund operations.
+In addition, there can be no assurance that the Company's ongoing research and development will be successfully completed or that any product will be commercially viable.

-At December 31, 2020, the Company had cash of approximately $28.3 million, which together with approximately $1.3 million raised through filing, constitutes sufficient funds for the Company to meet its research and development and other funding requirements for at least the next 12 months from the date of issuance of these financial statements.
+At March 31, 2021, the Company had cash of approximately $22.5 million, which constitutes sufficient funds for the Company to meet its commercialization efforts, research and development and other funding requirements for at least the next 12 months from the date of issuance of these unaudited financial statements.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.